Protecting the radio

 By Mark van der Feyst

-The portable radio is our lifeline.
-We carry our radios in many different spots within our gear.
-Some radios are carried in the radio pocket on the chest of the jacket, some in a pocket on the sleeve, and others (officers) will hold the radio in their hand the entire time as a way to force them to maintain a position behind the crew to direct and supervise.
+Some firefighters carry radios in their jacket chest pocket.
+Some carry it in a pocket on the sleeve.
+Officers often hold the radio in their hand the entire time as a way to force them to maintain a position behind the crew to direct and supervise.

 Regardless of where the radio is carried, it needs to be protected from extreme heat.
-The radio is made from a durable and tough plastic that stands up to normal wear but is not designed for extreme heat.
+The radio is resistant to normal wear but is not designed for extreme heat.
+Bunker gear can protect the radio.

-Using bunker gear is one way to protect the radio.
-Carrying the radio under our gear using a radio strap or using the inside pocket, provides more thermal protection for the radio.
-The radio microphone can be threaded through the space between the collar and the zipper.
-If the radio has no external microphone, then it will have to be carried in an outside pocket.
+Carrying the radio under the gear using a radio strap or the inside pocket, will provide more thermal protection.
+The radio mic can be threaded through the space between the collar and the zipper area.
+If the radio has no mic, it will have to be kept in an external pocket.

 Join the discussion